- Stand evenly on your feet.

-- Let your belly relax and take fuller, “belly breaths”
+- Relax your stomach and take fuller “belly breaths”.

 - When you turn, turn with small, baby steps.
 Don’t swing your leg out.

-- When you sit and stand, use your feet and knees as one, knees and feet hip-width apart.
-Then stand or sit down.
-Pivot on your buttocks to get your feet into the car.
-Pivot to get out.
+- When you sit and stand, use your feet and knees as one, and try to keep them hip-width apart.

 - Balance your calcium magnesium levels (but not with antacids)